junis3/cstodo/README.md

 If you want to forward the log messages and the error messages to your slack, go to app > Feature > Incoming Webhook and create a webhook URL for the testing channel.

+### Use PM2

+PM2 is a package which can manage deployment.
+It will run the project on the background.
+It can also automatically restart the run if the project is changed, or the project is crashed.

-If you want to use PM2 to manage processes, execute
+If you want to use PM2, you should execute

 `yarn pm2 install typescript`

-at the first time.
+for the first time.
 Execute

 `yarn pm2 start`